briansu2004/udemy-devops-real-projects/004-TerraformDockerDeployment/01_Y_WindowsOnly.md

 echo "${Your_Local_Host_IP}  gitlab.mydevopsrealprojects.com" | sudo tee -a /etc/hosts
 ```

-Then you should be able to access the Gitlab website via `https://mydevopsrealprojects.com`
+Then we should be able to access the Gitlab website via `https://mydevopsrealprojects.com`
 -->

 <!--
 ### 4. Update the Gitlab original Certificate

-Since the initial Gitlab server **certificate** is missing some info, you may have to **regenerate** a new one and **reconfigure** in the gitlab server.
+Since the initial Gitlab server **certificate** is missing some info, we may have to **regenerate** a new one and **reconfigure** in the gitlab server.
 Run below commands:

 ```dos
 docker exec -it gitlab bash